-The Museum of Dreams is non-profit research hub dedicated to exploring the social and political significance of dream life.
+The Museum of Dreams is a research hub dedicated to exploring the social and political significance of dream life.
 We work with artists, researchers, activists, and cultural institutions to cultivate, collect, and creatively work with dreams from both the historical record and contemporary life.
 Founded in 2017, the Museum provides a platform for critical conversations and storytelling projects.

 Each culture has its own method for handling the images that come into our mind while we sleep.
 The Museum does not an attempt to catalogue all these methods, nor does it seek to subject the experience of dreaming to a universal theory.
 Our goal is to explore the generative and performative nature of dream life—to amplify all the remarkable ways people have put their dreams to work.